jodogamedev/DriveCastle/README.md

-# Drive Thy Castle
+# Drive Castle

 Thanks for stopping by.
-Feel free to [submit an issue](https://github.com/jodogamedev/DriveThyCastle/issues).
+Feel free to [submit an issue](https://github.com/jodogamedev/DriveCastle/issues).